datamapper/datamapper.github.com/why.markdown

 While `#auto_migrate!` *desctructively* drops and recreates tables to match your model definitions, `#auto_upgrade!` supports upgrading your datastore to match your model definitions, without actually destroying any already existing data.

-There are still some limitations in the operations that `#auto_upgrade!` can perform, but we're working on it.
+There are still some limitations to the operations that `#auto_upgrade!` can perform.
+We're working hard on making it smarter, but there will always be scenarios where an automatic upgrade of your schema won't be possible.
+For example, there's no sane strategy for automatically changing a column length constraint from VARCHAR(100) to VARCHAR(50).
+DataMapper can't know what it should do when the data doesn't validate against the new tightened constraints.

-In cases where neither `#auto_migrate!` nor `#auto_upgrade!` quite cut it, you can still fall back to the classic migrations feature provided by [dm-migrations](http://github.com/datamapper/dm-migrations).
+In situations where neither `#auto_migrate!` nor `#auto_upgrade!` quite cut it, you can still fall back to the classic migrations feature provided by [dm-migrations](http://github.com/datamapper/dm-migrations).